Materials-Informatics-Class-Fall2015/MIC-polymers/_posts/2015-10-29-Microstructure_Simulation.markdown

 <!-- Start Writing Below in Markdown -->

 #Initial notes
 We would like to explore microstructure recovery methods for our scatter plots.
 The first nuance to note is that our intensity plots represents an autocorrelation of a non-eigen microstructure in fourier space.
-We find the autocorrelation of our microstructure in real space by taking the inverse fourier transform and normalizing the raw intensity image.
+We find the autocorrelation of our microstructure in real space (our statistics), by taking the inverse fourier transform of the raw intensity image and normalizing.

-These steps correspond to finding a characteristic equation.
-We will explore the results from simulated microstructures in hopes to form a link using the characteristic equation found from the scatter intensity plots, to real microstructure.
+These statistics found from the intensity image to a characteristic equation defined below.
+We will apply this characteristic equation to simulated microstructures in order to have a frame of reference for this type of statistics.

 #Application of the characteristic equation
 A good amount of time has been spent trying to acquire 2-pt statistics through various means of scaling and applied corrections.
 In the equation given [here](http://materials-informatics-class-fall2015.github.io/MIC-polymers/2015/09/29/Derivation-equation/) we see that taking the inverse fourier transform of the intensity data and normalizing results in data that can be directly correlated to volume fraction and 2-pt statistics.
 This characteristic equation serves as our statistics of the microstructure.
 We want to leverage our understanding of the characteristic equation given